caotaiming/dev/PouchContainer supporting LXCFS to achieve high-reliability container isolation.md

 ## PouchContainer integrated LXCFS
 PouchContainer supports LXCFS from version 0.1.0, please check this instance:[https://github.com/alibaba/pouch/pull/502](https://github.com/alibaba/pouch/pull/502)

-In short, when the container starts, it will through -v mount the LXCFS mount point on the host  /var/lib/lxc/lxcfs/proc/  to the virtual filesystem directory  /proc inside the container.
+In short, when the container starts, it will through -v mount the mount point of LXCFS on the host  /var/lib/lxc/lxcfs/proc/  to the virtual filesystem directory  /proc inside the container.

 At this point you can see in the /proc directory of the container, some proc files include meminfo, uptime, swaps, stat, diskstats, cpuinfo and so on.
 The parameters are as follows: